chemgymrl/chemgymrl/docs/Lab_tutorial.md

     _____________

-From the above we can clearly see that there are 2 new vessels that have been added to our shelf courtesy of the extraction bench.
+From the above, we can see that 2 new vessels have been added to our shelf courtesy of the extraction bench.

 ```python